Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `https_proxy` (String) The HTTPS proxy.
 - `https_proxy_authorization` (String) The HTTPS proxy authorization.
 - `id_token_param_name` (String) The name of the parameter used to pass the id token.
 - `id_token_param_type` (List of String) Where to look for the id token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
+Default: ["body","header","query"]
 - `ignore_signature` (List of String) Skip the token signature verification on certain grants: - `password`: OAuth password grant - `client_credentials`: OAuth client credentials grant - `authorization_code`: authorization code flow - `refresh_token`: OAuth refresh token grant - `session`: session cookie authentication - `introspection`: OAuth introspection - `userinfo`: OpenID Connect user info endpoint authentication.
+Default: []
 - `introspect_jwt_tokens` (Boolean) Specifies whether to introspect the JWT access tokens (can be used to check for revocations).
 Default: false
 - `introspection_accept` (String) The value of `Accept` header for introspection requests: - `application/json`: introspection response as JSON - `application/token-introspection+jwt`: introspection response as JWT (from the current IETF draft document) - `application/jwt`: introspection response as JWT (from the obsolete IETF draft document).
 Default: "application/json"; must be one of ["application/json", "application/jwt", "application/token-introspection+jwt"]
 - `introspection_check_active` (Boolean) Check that the introspection response has an `active` claim with a value of `true`.
 Default: true